5 Reasons Why Fortran is Still Used

 Numerical computing doesn’t get outdated as fast as, say, web design.
 Code longevity is a much-desired characteristic in scientific computing.
 Anybody who puts significant effort into writing numerical code would also like to make sure that it will still work for decades to come, largely unchanged.

 If anything, Fortran is a guarantee for long-term code longevity because of its strict backward compatibility policy.
+Regrettably, this also introduces significant inertia, as language features don’t become deprecated.

 Intrinsic distributed-memory parallelism via Coarrays